rx342/partio/README.md

 ### Overlay

-This repository also exposes every wrapped packages so you can pull them easily via an overlay.
+This repository also exposes all wrapped packages so you can pull them easily via an overlay.

 ```nix
 # without flakes